theobald-software/kb.theobald-software.github.io/content/_yunio/transaction-xd02.md

 The SAP connection assigned to a transaction service must use an SAP dialog user with enough access rights to edit customer master data.

-{: .box-note }
-**Note:** The integration type *Transaction* is currently marked as "Preview" and is not fully functional.
-Future versions will work with any SAP transaction code.

 {: .box-tip }
 **Tip:** The transaction feature of yunIO offers the same functionalities as the SAP GUI.
 Therefore knowing how to navigate the SAP GUI makes it easier to use the transaction feature.